 What if you remembered these words each time you felt underappreciated at work?
 What if you knew deep within your soul who you’re really working for?

 “The plans of the diligent lead to profit as surely as haste leads to poverty.” – Proverbs 21:5

 Budgeting can be a tough sell.
 If you’re still resisting the idea, what if you let it soak in that planning your use of money is profitable—that it’s an of course; it’s just what managers of God’s resources do?

 “Honor the Lord with your wealth, with the firstfruits of all your crops.” – Proverbs 3:9

 This is a cornerstone verse about giving back to God as our first financial priority.
-But it’s the following verses that often come to my mind during the offering at church each week as I thank God for his provision:
+But it’s the following verses that often come to my mind when we give each week as I thank God for his provision: